swagger-akka-http/swagger-akka-http/README.md

 ```

 You can then mix this trait with a new or existing Spray class with an ``actorRefFactory``` and concatenate the ```site``` route value to your existing route definitions.

+## How Annotations are Mapped to Swagger

+Let's categorize [the Swagger Spec](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md) into the following levels:

+* [The Resource Listing](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md#51-resource-listing), at the root level of documentation, which provides an overview of multiple endpoints by listing available resources as an array of [Resource Objects](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md#512-resource-object) via the ```apis``` property, authorizations required for the API (via the ```authorizations``` property) and descriptive information about the API (via the ``info`` property)
+* API Declarations, at a subsequent level, providing information about a specific API endpoint exposed with an [API Declaration](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md#52-api-declaration).
+As per the Swagger spec there should be one file per Resource described in the Api listing.
+An API delcaration, via its ```apis``` property, lists available operations on the resource with an array of [API Objects](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md#522-api-object) each having its own unique path.
+In turn each API Object has an array of [Operations](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md#523-operation-object) describing the available actions on that path.

+The Resource Listing is based on fields set when declaring the ```HttpService```.
+The Swagger ```apis``` property--the list of ```Resource Objects```--are built based on the ```apiTypes``` set when declaring the ```HttpService```.

+The individual API Declarations are built from a combination of ```@Api``` and ```@ApiOperation``` annotations set on a specific spray service object.
+Anything describing a property related to an API Declaration is set via the ```@Api``` annotation and anything related to an Operation is done via ```@ApiOperation```.

 ## Examples